-One of the primary goals of VCL is to deliver a dedicated compute environment to a user from a limited time.
-This can range from something as simple as a virtual machine running an office suite to a machine room blade running high end software (i.e. a CAD, GIS, statistical package or an Enterprise level application) to a cluster of interconnected physical (bare metal) compute nodes.
-For years both ITECS (technical support for the College of Engineering) and the Central IT department, now call Office of Information Technology, struggled to efficiently provide remote access to high end computers for researchers and students.
+One of the primary goals of VCL is to deliver a dedicated compute environment to a user for a limited time.
+This can range from something as simple as a virtual machine running an office suite to a datacenter blade running high end software (i.e. a CAD, GIS, statistical package or an Enterprise level application) to a cluster of interconnected physical (bare metal) compute nodes.

 The VCL Infrastructure